Krakow Pub Crawl

 Afro

-Situated in southern Poland, Krakow is one of the country’s most ancient cities and its former capital and a real pearl in its crown.
-The city lies on the banks of the Vistula River which is called the Queen of Polish Rivers.
-Krakow receives visitors from the whole world.
+Situated in southern Poland, Krakow is one of the country’s most ancient cities, its former capital, and a real pearl in its crown.
+The city lies on the banks of the Vistula River, known as the Queen of Polish Rivers.
+Krakow receives visitors from all over the world.

 In the past, it was a marketplace and the location for numerous official events.